YOU ARE AT:Network InfrastructureAmazon Leo satellites exceed brightness standards, study finds

 Not an isolated instance

 Leo’s brightness problem is not an isolated instance.
-Mallama and his peers have studied satellite brightness of other providers in the past and found that Starlink and AST SpaceMobile have higher magnitudes.
+Mallama and his peers have studied satellite brightness of other providers in the past and found that Starlink and AST SpaceMobile assets have even higher magnitudes than Leo.
 But, luckily for Starlink, the satellites remain in the Earth’s shadow for a majority of their orbital time, which naturally reduces their reflectiveness.

-AST’s BlueBird satellites are the brightest objects in the sky, thanks to their colossal antennas (690 sq ft and 2,400 sq ft).
-But, their overall impact is much lower due to the smaller fleet size.
+AST’s BlueBird satellites are by far the brightest man-made objects in the sky, thanks to their colossal antennas (690 sq ft and 2,400 sq ft).
+But, their overall impact is still low due to their smaller fleet size.

 Both SpaceX and Amazon are working with the scientific community to address the issue.
 Amazon told RCR Wireless News, “Space safety and sustainability have always been key considerations for the Amazon Leo team, and we’ve made several design and operational decisions to help reduce our impact on astronomical research.”

-One of the ways operators can cut the glare is by repositioning the reflective underside to reflect sunlight into the space instead of scattering it to the ground.
+One of the ways operators can cut the glare is by positioning the reflective underside of satellites in a way that it bounces sunlight back into the space instead of scattering it to the ground.
 “They can also orient satellite components so that observers on the ground don’t see the sunlit sides,” Mallama said.

-Amazon has been collaborating with the U.S. National Science Foundation (NSF) on engineering to minimize the interference.
-The company said it is “applying a custom dielectric film and non-reflective coating on all of our operational spacecraft,” to dim the shine.
+Amazon has been collaborating with the U.S. National Science Foundation (NSF) on engineering to minimize Leo’s interference.
+The company said it is “applying a custom dielectric film and non-reflective coating on all of our operational spacecraft,” to reduce reflectivity.

-“We’re encouraged by the initial results of that work and expect to continue improving as more satellites reach assigned altitudes.
-We’ll continue to invest in this research and development, and look forward to continuing our work with the scientific community to learn and iterate further,” they said.
+“We’re encouraged by the initial results of that work and expect to continue improving as more satellites reach assigned altitudes,” the company said.

 ABOUT AUTHOR